 The Red River North Trail Association (RRNTA) came together to develop a section of the Trans Canada Trail (TCT).
-The trail is over 225 kilometres in length, stretching from the northeast outskirts of Winnipeg to Grand Beach/Grand Marais, to Powerview-Pine Falls, and ending in the McArthur Falls area.
+The trail is over 225 kilometres in length, stretching from the northeast outskirts of Winnipeg to Grand Beach/Grand Marais, to Powerview-Pine Falls, and ending at the Great Falls Dam.
 The trail includes the R.M.’s of East St. Paul, Springfield, St. Andrews, St. Clements, Brokenhead and Alexander, including the City of Selkirk and the Towns of Powerview-Pine Falls (and hopefully soon Beausejour and Oakbank).

-The trail travels north from the city of Winnipeg (at the perimeter and Henderson Hwy) to Birds Hill Provincial Park, along the floodway to cross the Locks and Dam at Lockport; north along River Road to historic Lower Fort Garry; traveling through the city of Selkirk, crossing the bridge and heading northeast through East Selkirk and Tyndall; turning north through the Mars Sand Hills, past Gull Lake, Beaconia, and the beaches—passing through Grand Marias, Grand Beach and Lester Beach, through Belair, then traveling north to Traverse Bay, to turn South on the Belair Forest trails and to Powerview-Pine Falls and ending in McArthur Falls area with the Blue Water South Trail.
+The trail travels north from the city of Winnipeg (at the perimeter and Henderson Hwy) to Birds Hill Provincial Park, along the floodway to cross the Locks and Dam at Lockport; north along River Road to historic Lower Fort Garry; traveling through the city of Selkirk, crossing the bridge and heading northeast through East Selkirk and Tyndall; turning north through the Mars Sand Hills, past Gull Lake, Beaconia, and the beaches—passing through Grand Marias, Grand Beach and Lester Beach, through Belair, then traveling north to Traverse Bay, to turn South on the Belair Forest trails and to Powerview-Pine Falls and ending at the Great Falls Dam with the Blue Water South Trail.

 The Red River North Trail is a recreational trail that will, for generations to come, preserve access to our varied natural landscapes; connect our local communities; promote awareness of our unique history, culture and heritage; and promote opportunity for all people to better their quality of life and well being.